Information about archaeology and the planning process in Southampton.

 Southampton Historic Environment Record (HER): information about archaeological sites in the city.

-Map of archaeological fieldwork in Southampton: The map shows the location of archaeological investigations have taken place in Southampton.
+Map of archaeological fieldwork in Southampton: The map shows the location of archaeological investigations that have taken place in Southampton.
 Nearly two-thirds of these have been carried out since 1990 as developer-funded work associated with planning consents.

 Archaeological planning advice